Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 The game is designed to be played on the virtual platform, Tabletop Simulator, made by Berserk Games, and available through the Steam application.

-(Homestuck: ATCG also has an alternative format that is co-operative, and can be played with 1-5 players.
-This format is called [Boss Mode](/Rules_BossMode).)

 ## Before You Play
 Before the game begins, all players must assemble their own deck in a process called “deck-building.”
 Every deck contains a total of 49 cards, with exactly one Planet Card included- but not every player's deck will be the same. *Deck-Building specifics will be covered later*.